 There, it's more your traditional seaside fayre with their impressive beach and esplanade and, if you scratch the surface, more reason to call themselves 'Royal' than, erm, 'Royal' Leamington Spa, say.

-The Duke of Gloucester had himself a house here in the seventeen-ninety-somethings and it was around this time that George III started acting all, erm, erratically.
+The Duke of Gloucester had himself a house here in the 1790-somethings and it was around this time that George III started acting all, erm, erratically.

 The king was prescribed some seaside air and, happening to be his younger brother, Gloucester put the muddled monarch up and some say the hydrotherapy helped.